irregular-rhomboid/irregular-rhomboid.github.io/notes/graph-coarsening.md

+---
+lang: "en"
+---

 # Graph coarsening

 The purpose of this note is to elaborate a concrete example of what I *think* might be an instance of “renormalization”.
 Renormalization is a concept from physics I regularly run into (read: hear the word thrown around), but as a mathematician, I have yet to find a satisfying (e.g. axiomatic) explanation of what it's supposed to be.

 ## Prelude: Epidemic spreading on networks

 The main object that will serve as the central example in what follows is epidemic spreading on networks, or more precisely, its various mean-field approximations.
 In broad strokes, we have a population of individuals through which some infectious disease is spreading.
 To model the spread of the disease through time, we assume that each individual in the population is in one of finitely many states (called *compartments*) that approximate the stages of the disease.
-For example, the classical SIR model has states Susceptible (not yet infected), Infected (carries the disease and is infectious) and Recovered (has developed immunity and is no longer infectious).
+For example, the classical SIR model has the states Susceptible (not yet infected), Infected (carries the disease and is infectious) and Recovered (has developed immunity and is no longer infectious).

 In addition to these epidemic states, we also model transitions between them.
 In the SIR case, an infected individual can transmit the disease to a susceptible individual, which eventually causes said susceptible individual to transition to the infected state.
 An infected individual can also spontaneously become Recovered.

 ### Homogeneous mean-field (HMF)

 How to translate this into equations requires some additional assumptions on the population.
-For example, the seminal paper introducing the SIR model, the authors assumed that the population is "homogeneously mixed", meaning that any infected individual has the same probability of transmitting disease to any susceptible individual.
-In practice, this means that we can think of the various compartments as chemical species $S$, $I$, $R$ homogeneously mixed in a fixed volume, with the epidemic transitions being modelled as chemical reactions.
+For example, in the seminal paper introducing the SIR model, the authors assumed that the population is "homogeneously mixed", meaning that any infected individual has the same probability of transmitting disease to any susceptible individual.
+In practice, this means that we can think of the various compartments as chemical species $S$, $I$, $R$ homogeneously mixed in a fixed volume, with the epidemic transitions being modeled as chemical reactions.
 Specifically,

 $$
 \begin{align*}